-Many scenarios described in the Victim Forms will contain information about crimes which did occur, but which are outside of the survey's coverage and therefore 'out of scope'.
-Examples of out of these crimes include a personal crime which has happened to someone other than the respondent (i.e. the respondent's friend, or another household member), or an incident that is a crime against a business (see paragraph 2.4 for more information about workplace crime).

-In addition, there are also offence codes which are not included in the total crime count.
-These include instances were a respondent is uncertain where a crime occurred.
+Some incidents described in the Victim Form will contain information about crimes which did occur, but which are outside of the survey's coverage and therefore 'out of scope' and not included in the survey statistics.
+Examples of out of these crimes include a personal crime which has happened to someone other than the respondent (i.e. the respondent's friend, or another household member), an incident that is a crime against a business (see paragraph 2.4 for more information about workplace crime) or ones which were outside of Scotland or the reference period.
+In addition, there are also offence codes which can be assigned where a respondent is uncertain where a crime occurred (for example, code 54: Possible attempted housebreaking (insufficient evidence to be sure)).